Sentencing Guidelines for Northern Ireland

 Presentation by His Honour Judge Burgess, Recorder of Belfast, Presiding County Court Judge at the Journey to Justice conference in Belfast January 2011.
 Click on the link to view the Paper by Recorder of Belfast on sentencing in Domestic Violence

-Presentation by Mr Justice Hart.
+Paper by Sir Anthony Hart, September, 2013.
 Click on the above link to view the paper.

 Sentencing Guidance Note on Honour-based crimes